 All adults in Ontario are eligible to book COVID-19 vaccine appointments as of May 18.

 People turning 18 in 2021 can book Pfizer-BioNTech shots.

 Appointments for children aged 12 to 17 can be booked starting the week of May 31.

 The province aims to see all eligible Ontarians fully vaccinated by the end of September.

-The province is distributing shots to regions on a per-capita basis, after two weeks of sending half of its vaccine supply to hot spots for COVID-19 infections.
+The province is distributing shots to regions on a per capita basis, after two weeks sending half of its vaccine supply to hot spots for COVID-19 infections.

 The province is also allowing anyone 40 and over to get an Oxford-AstraZeneca vaccine through pharmacies and medical clinics, subject to availability.
 People 30-39 can get a shot if they have certain underlying health conditions such as chronic liver failure or severe obesity.

-Anyone 85 and older or anyone who received their first vaccine dose before February 15 can now book their second dose.
+Beginning today, anyone 85 and older, or anyone who received their first vaccine dose before February 15, is eligible to book their second dose.

 There are drive-thru and walk-in vaccination clinics in communities across the province.